 Railroad-highway intersections are a source of congestion and safety concerns.
-The strategies for alleviating congestion and improving safety are discussed in AMATS 2020 Freight Plan.
+The strategies for alleviating congestion and improving safety were discussed earlier in the report.
 When feasible, separating the railroad and highway provides the greatest benefit.
-The highest priority grade separation locations in the AMATS area
+The highest priority grade separation locations in the AMATS area are: